Thursday, 24 October 2024

 We stayed until early afternoon as there was little else being reported and Mark wanted his ultimate photo.I was not complaining, enjoying pitting my wits against the elusive mite and achieved some nice images.
 What I believe photographers call 'keepers'

-There was little sign of any other bird in the gully today apart from a Wren but towards noon several flocks of Redwings came from over the moorland behind us to rest in the trees before moving on and excitingly but all too briefly a Ring Ouzel landed in one of the conifers but caught sight of us and immediately departed with a harsh rattling call.
+There was little sign of any other bird in the gully today apart from a Wren but towards noon several flocks of Redwings came from over the moors behind us to rest in the trees before moving on and excitingly but all too briefly a Ring Ouzel landed in one of the conifers but caught sight of us and immediately departed, a harsh rattling call signifying its alarm.

 No comments: